kiranprakash154/FileSystem/README.md

 # FileSystem
 This is a basic File System created using Java Object Oriented Principles. <br />
-I have provided the functions to create, move, delete and write to a text file.<br /><br />
+I have provided the functions to create, move, delete entities and write to a text file.<br /><br />

 ######User can,<br />
 1. create, move, delete any entity.<br />